 - Firstly pre-heat your oven to 200C (390F)

-- Now to a large pan, add a drizzle of olive oil, 200g chopped mushroom, 150g chopped chestnuts and 2 tablespoon Tamari and cook together for a few minutes until the mushrooms soften and brown off
+- Now to a large pan, add a drizzle of olive oil, 200g chopped mushroom, 150g chopped chestnuts and 2 tbsp Tamari and cook together for a few minutes until the mushrooms soften and brown off

 - Cook together for a couple minutes, then take off the heat and allow to cool for 5-10 minutes